-From my two decades of training and coaching salespeople, here are six fundamental truths about what it takes to become a great salesperson.
+From my two decades of training and coaching salespeople, here are six fundamental truths about what it takes to join the elite group of superstar salespeople.

 Many people are in sales, yet few excel at it.
 My advice to young people considering a career in sales is: “Go for it!”
 Professional selling can be the best paying job in the world or the worst.
 Only you will determine which end of the economic spectrum you’ll reside in.